232nd Rifle Division: Battles for Kyiv

 By September 9 the 38th Army was attacking along the Kyiv axis, preparing to force the Dniepr immediately south of the city.
 However, when its forces were already only two to three marches from the river Vatutin ordered Chibisov to regroup to his right wing so as to instead make its crossing north of Kyiv.
 The Army was tasked with creating a bridgehead, reaching as far as the Irpin River, while also destroying the German east bank bridgehead at Darnitsa.
 The four divisions of 51st Corps were to make the crossing while 50th Corps operated against Darnitsa; the 232nd linked the two Corps along a line from Pukhovka on the Desna River to Bolshaya Dymerka.
-At this time the division's strength was reported as 7,138 personnel, armed with 28 82mm and 14 120mm mortars; ten 76mm regimental guns and 19 76mm cannon; plus ten 122mm howitzers and one captured 105mm gun-howitzer.
+At this time the division's strength was reported as 7,138 personnel, armed with 28 82 mm and 14 120 mm mortars; ten 76 mm regimental guns and 19 76 mm cannon; plus ten 122 mm howitzers and one captured 105 mm gun-howitzer.

 50th Corps began the attack on the Darnitsa position on September 23 but stubborn fighting continued until the 28th when the German forces completed their evacuation to the west bank.
 38th Army had left most of its crossing equipment well to the rear, so was forced to rely on improvised means.
 51st Corps reached the Dniepr on September 25 and overnight the first crossing was attempted but this was repulsed by artillery and small arms fire.
 By the end of the 26th the reconnaissance company of the 180th Rifle Division had got over while one battalion of the 167th occupied a midstream island near Vyshhorod but crossing efforts remained slow until September 29.
 Meanwhile the 232nd remained in its previous positions as the Army's reserve.

 At this point the STAVKA issued a new directive for the Front's operations on the west bank in order to envelop Kyiv from the north, west and south.
 38th Army would launch the main attack from the north with five divisions, and a supporting attack with three divisions south of the city toward Zhuliany.
 The objective was to liberate the city on October 7.
 Two divisions of 50th Corps managed to cross south of the city on October 2-3 but 51st Corps made little progress expanding its northern bridgehead and the deadline passed.
 Voronezh Front (as of October 20 1st Ukrainian Front) was reinforced late on October 5 with the 13th and 60th Armies from Central Front.
 This brought the Lyutizh bridgehead within the Front's boundaries.
 The Army attacked from October 6-10 to expand this bridgehead but with scant success.
 Later in the month the 232nd returned to 50th Corps in a substantially reinforced 38th Army.
 On October 27 Chibisov handed the Army over to Col. Gen. K. S. Moskalenko.